Andrii-Radyhin/X-wing-model-tracking/README.md

 I suggest using Gaussian distribution to create 2D Gaussian point:

 So, to create bbox points in 2D, points are extracted with help of project_points function in utils.py.
-Next, i created for each point a heatmap, that looks like this:
+Next, i created for each point a heatmap, that looks like this (albumentations transform already applied):

 ![alt text](images/heatmaps_ex.jpg)